-- 2. OCOK will ensure that all job descriptions and policies are written and stay in compliance with Minimum Standards. - 3.
-Providers, as part of submitting their Agency Policy and Procedure Manual; are also required to have their Personnel Policies reviewed by OCOK. - 4.
-Providers are responsible to ensure that all staff and foster families training requirements are continually in compliance and kept up to date according to RCCL Minimum Standards. - 5.
+- 1. OCOK will ensure that all job descriptions and policies are written and stay in compliance with Minimum Standards. - 2.
+Providers, as part of submitting their Agency Policy and Procedure Manual; are also required to have their Personnel Policies reviewed by OCOK, when applicable. - 3.
+Providers are responsible to ensure that all staff and foster families training requirements are continually in compliance and kept up to date according to RCCL Minimum Standards and/or Professional Level Licensure. - 4.
 OCOK has a process for providing every full-time and part-time employee, and volunteer (interns) a written performance review at regular intervals that involve the employee or volunteer and the supervisor.